AshleyEvonne/AllStarCard/frontend/README.md

 Component Development: Created individual components for different views and functionalities.
 Styling: Applied Tailwind CSS for responsive and consistent design, with custom color palette.
 Authentication: Implemented basic client-side authentication with password encryption.
-Product Display: Created views for all products (AllItems) and individual product pages (SingleItem).
+Product Display: Created views for all products (Products) and individual product pages (Details).
 Security Considerations
 The current implementation of password handling (client-side encryption) is not secure for production use.
 In a real-world application, authentication should be handled server-side with proper security measures.

 Future Enhancements
 Implement server-side authentication
-Add a shopping cart functionality
+Add Stripe functionality
-Integrate with a backend API for dynamic product data Implement user profiles and order history
+Add NFT moments(highlight clip)
+Implement user card upload and current bids

 This project serves as a foundation for an e-commerce application and demonstrates the use of modern React practices and supporting technologies.

 How to Improve This Application